Tata Institute of Social Sciences, Hyderabad

 Tata Institute of Social Science Hyderabad, also known as TISS Hyderabad, is a social sciences college located in Hyderabad, Telangana.

+The Hyderabad Off-Campus of TISS was established in 2011.
+Hyderabad has today emerged as a hub of Social Science education in South India and the credit for building a reputation of this kind is largely due to TISS Hyderabad.
+The Institute offers six postgraduate and two PhD programmes that are aligned with NEP 2020.

 History

 TISS Hyderabad was established in 2012 as an off-campus institution at the invitation of the former government of Andhra Pradesh.

 Campus

 The current location is in Brahmanapally Road, Turkayamjal, Nagarjuna Sagar Road, Hyderabad.
 A fully-fledged campus is under construction in 100 acre of land in Kothur, Mahabubnagar.